 Project Description: † † † † † ††

 We will collect plasma and cerebrospinal fluid (CSF) to evaluate the biomarker potential in different fractions of the samples.
 We will use specific isolation methods to capture all of the RNA within a sample and within exosomes, and those bound to the protein AGO2.
 We will evaluate the full micro RNA and RNA content of each of the isolated fractions using next generation sequencing.
 Once the most promising methods have been established based on quality, yield, reproducibility and interesting markers, we will expand the study to examine that RNA fraction in both plasma and CSF from 30 patients with PD and 30 normal controls.

 Relevance to Diagnosis/Treatment of Parkinsonís Disease: † † † † † † † † † ††

 Identification of biomarkers is an important task for early diagnosis, as well as evaluation of potential new treatments for Parkinsonís disease (PD).
 In order to make discovery of RNA-based biomarkers more reliable and consistent, examination of different RNA fractions is warranted.
 Information regarding population-specific RNA signals will allow further characterization of RNA markers of PD.

 Information on population-specific RNA signals would help reduce the variability of biofluid RNA samples and potentially provide us with a more reliable signal to monitor the disease.
 This could hopefully help in diagnosis as well as speed up evaluation of new therapeutics for the disease.

-Assistant Professor at Translational Genomics Research Institute
+Associate Professor at The Translational Genomics Research Institute

 Location: Phoenix, Arizona, United States